- Meaning & Learning

 “I wish I’d known about this option for my own children!”

 We offer a personalized planning and presentation process in which each student drives his/her research questions and the final ceremony itself, coached by a knowledgeable rabbi or mentor.
 Students may be in a secular humanistic Jewish community in the US or Canada or be an online participant with a mentor and possibly an online peer group.
-Students commit to projects of their choice and are so proud of their final results because they have so much control over them.
+Students commit to projects of their choice and are proud of their final results because they are so invested in them.

 For Humanistic Jews, the Cultural B Mitzvah (“B Mitzvah” is gender-neutral, non-binary term for “Bar Mitzvah” and/or “Bat Mitzvah”) marks the start not of adulthood, but the acknowledgment of adolescence.
 It is a coming of age.
 A Cultural B Mitzvah signifies a young person’s desire to become more responsible for his or her own decisions and actions, and to identify with the many previous generations of the Jewish people who have done so.